 What follows are listings of electronic-specific swap meets and stores in the SF Bay Area, and a few outside of it.
 I've decided to, effective with the ending of the Scrounge 2K4 trip, completely redesign the site to include clearer descriptions, a letter grading system, and photos of actual storefronts (where available).
 Since photos tend to eat up bandwidth, I'm going to institute a separate page for each location, and a 'Back/Forward' link scheme at the bottom of each page.
 That should help considerably with navigation.

 I will continue to award recognition for 'Best Surplus Deal(er) of the Year,' but I'm also going to break it up into two categories: Test equipment and components.
 I've chosen not to include computers in the category simply because computer parts are so ubiquitous.

 I realize that not everyone can afford to spend a week or more in the Bay Area just to scrounge.
-With that in mind, I will recommend what I feel are the top six places to hit in alphabetical order:
+With that in mind, I will recommend what I feel are the top five places to hit in alphabetical order: